orm011/mplan2vdl/README.md

 There are several wrapper scripts to help use the translator that pass the necessary paths for a sample tpch01 database.
 (TODO add these to the repo)

+## code structure:
+The bulk of the functionality is in Vlite.hs and Mplan.hs.